Tahsin716/SystemDesignInterview/UrlShortener/README.md

 3. Which is more important, Consistency or Availability?
     - Availability

-4. How many daily active users does the system have?
+4. How many new short links are expected to be generated per month?
-    - 100 million active users
+    - 500 million new short links

 5. Are there events that lead to spike in activity?
     - No